nvaccess/nvda/tests/manual/addonStore.md

 1. Install the add-on again to test the "migrate" path.

 ### Updating multiple add-ons
-### Updating from add-on installed from add-on store
 1. [Install an add-on from the add-on store](#install-add-on) For example: "Clock".
 1. Go to your NVDA user configuration folder: